CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 <img src="../../assets/running/AOI.png"/>

 ### Step 6
-Provide an x and y offset to account for position offset between the control head (or external GPS) and the transducer.
+Provide an x and y offset (in meters) to account for position offset between the control head (or external GPS) and the transducer.

 <img src="../../assets/running/gui_PositionCorrection.PNG"/>